captainorigami01/pygame-inputs/README.md

  - Added typing indicator
  - Added built in event handling within the button and textbox

 ### Version 0.0.5 ###

  - Added text labels

+### Version 0.0.6 ###

+ - Added vertical and horizontal sliders
+ - Added hyperlink functionality within buttons to open apps and urls

 ## Future updates: ##

- - Make a horizontal and vertical slider
- - Add the ablity for buttons to handle links
+ - Bug fixes
+ - Your reccomendations (read the paragraph below how to submit a feature request)

-> If you have any reccomendations or would like to contribute please visit the [GitHub](https://github.com/captainorigami01/pygame-inputs) and make a pull request to upload code or create an issue with the enhancement label
+> If you have any reccomendations or would like to contribute please visit the [GitHub](https://github.com/captainorigami01/pygame-inputs) and make an issue with the enhancement label

 [Documentation](https://captainorigami01.github.io/pygame-inputs/)

+This library is not associated with pygame, it just uses their library to add input functionality